Blog

 Concentrated Force is a force applied at a specific point on the model.
 It is typically used in structural analysis where a load is concentrated at a small area, such as a load on a beam’s tip.
 It is crucial for modeling scenarios where loads are concentrated.

 To create a “Concentrated Force” in Abaqus using the Load Module, in the “Create Load” dialog box, select “Mechanical” and choose “Concentrated Force” as the load type.
+You can learn this type of load in a practical example 2D truss modeling.

 Creating Concentrated Force